 Minor changes to degree plans, including the addition, deletion, or change in timing of reading and research courses, and the change in timing of the thesis proposal must be reported to the BMS Graduate Program Committee.

 Students enrolled in the M.S.
 Program in the Graduate Program in OB: Biomedical Sciences are required to submit and defend a thesis, which will be prepared after completion of the majority of the course work.

 The thesis must follow the TAMU thesis guidelines.
 It is expected that the manuscript must be in the review process, although the final acceptance is not required prior to the thesis defense.

 The thesis should deal with a topic related to the major field of study, embody the results of the original individual research, demonstrate an understanding of the literature on the subject, establish mastery of appropriate research techniques, and constitute a contribution to knowledge.
-Thesis guidelines are available at http://bcd.tamhsc.edu/graduate-studies/currentstudents/index.
 The text must be written in English.
+Thesis guidelines are available at http://www.bcd.tamhsc.edu/graduate-studies/futurestudents/index.htm

-All theses must be submitted electronically to the Office of the Associate Dean for Research and Graduate Studies (AGAPS) following the guidelines set by the Texas A&M University.
+All theses must be submitted electronically to OGAPS (Office of Graduate and Professional Studies) at TAMU following the guidelines set by the Texas A&M University.
 The student must contact the Office of the Associate Dean for Research and Graduate Studies for current instructions on preparing the thesis for submission as soon as their thesis committee has signed the thesis research proposal.